 What is the cost to convert to refrigerated air?

 We’ve compiled data to give you a “ballpark” idea of what the costs of converting look like.
-While we cannot give you an accurate estimate without evaluating your current heating and cooling system and needs, we can give you a range of cost based on your home’s square footage.
+While we cannot give you an accurate estimate without evaluating your current heating and cooling system and needs, we can give you a range of costs based on your home’s square footage.

 Why you cannot base your actual cost on just this information – This information is just the starting point when it comes to an accurate estimate of your home’s heating and cooling needs.
-You should be leery of a contractor that bases estimates merely on house size or vague rules of thumb.
+You should be leery of a contractor that bases an estimate merely on house size or vague rules of thumb.